Here’s the complete guide to Soft reset, Hard reset, and Factory reset the Samsung Galaxy S7.

 Samsung Galaxy S7 was launched back in 2016 at a price tag of Rs.
 22,999.
 The device was one of the best smartphones from the company.
 It’s almost Q2 of 2020, and still, many of them are using the device without any problems.
 Using a device even after four (4) years of its launch is a very great thing.
 However, the device might become slow, and it may also lag frequently.
-In this article, we will preview the possible ways to increase the device performance by doing different types of resets.
+This article will preview the possible ways to increase the device performance by doing different types of resets.

-Before going ahead into the article, at first, let’s look at the Pre-requisites that are needed compulsorily before resetting a device.
+Before going ahead into the article, at first, let’s look at the prerequisites needed compulsorily before resetting a device.
 Make sure to follow all the points that are mentioned below.

 - Make sure to maintain at least 60% of charging